 Table of Contents

-For the latest information about developments related to Publication 15-A, such as legislation enacted after it was published, go to www.irs.gov/pub15a.
+For the latest information about developments related to Pub.
+15-A, such as legislation enacted after it was published, go to IRS.gov/pub15a.

-Federal tax deposits must be made by electronic funds transfer.
-You must use electronic funds transfer to make all federal tax deposits.
-Generally, electronic fund transfers are made using the Electronic Federal Tax Payment System (EFTPS).
-If you do not want to use EFTPS, you can arrange for your tax professional, financial institution, payroll service, or other trusted third party to make electronic deposits on your behalf.
+Federal tax deposits must be made by electronic funds transfer (EFT).
+You must use EFT to make all federal tax deposits.
+Generally, an EFT is made using the Electronic Federal Tax Payment System (EFTPS).
+If you don't want to use EFTPS, you can arrange for your tax professional, financial institution, payroll service, or other trusted third party to make electronic deposits on your behalf.
 Also, you may arrange for your financial institution to initiate a same-day wire payment on your behalf.
 EFTPS is a free service provided by the Department of Treasury.
-Services provided by your tax professional, financial institution, payroll service, or other third party may have a fee.For more information on making federal tax deposits, see How To Deposit in Publication 15 (Circular E).
-To get more information about EFTPS or to enroll in EFTPS, visit www.eftps.gov or call 1-800-555-4477.
-Additional information about EFTPS is also available in Publication 966, Electronic Federal Tax Payment System: A Guide To Getting Started.
+Services provided by your tax professional, financial institution, payroll service, or other third party may have a fee.For more information on making federal tax deposits, see How To Deposit in Pub.
+15. To get more information about EFTPS or to enroll in EFTPS, visit eftps.gov or call 1-800-555-4477 or 1-800-733-4829 (TDD).
+Additional information about EFTPS is also available in Pub.
+966.

 Aggregate Form 941 filers.
-Agents must complete Schedule R (Form 941), Allocation Schedule for Aggregate Form 941 filers, when filing an aggregate Form 941.
-Aggregate Forms 941 can only be filed by agents approved by the IRS under section 3504 of the Internal Revenue Code.
-To request approval to act as an agent for an employer, the agent files Form 2678, Employer/Payer Appointment of Agent, with the IRS.
+Agents and CPEOs must complete Schedule R (Form 941), Allocation Schedule for Aggregate Form 941 Filers, when filing an aggregate Form 941.
+Aggregate Forms 941 are filed by agents approved by the IRS under section 3504 of the Internal Revenue Code.
+To request approval to act as an agent for an employer, the agent files Form 2678 with the IRS.
+Aggregate Forms 941 are also filed by CPEOs approved by the IRS under section 7705.
+CPEOs file Form 8973, Certified Professional Employer Organization/Customer Reporting Agreement, to notify the IRS that they’ve started or ended a service contract with a client or customer.

 Electronic submission of Forms W-4, W-4P, W-4S and W-4V.
 You may set up a system to electronically receive any or all of the following forms (and their Spanish versions, if available) from an employee or payee.